GAD-cell/muon-clip/readme.md

 ## Key Features

 - **QK-Clipping**: Introduces a mechanism to stabilize training by clipping attention logits.
 - **Esasy to use**: Designed to integrate seamlessly with existing transformer and pytorch architectures.
+Can be used as a regular pytorch optimizer.
 - **Scalability**: Optimized for large-scale training scenarios.

 ## QK-Clipping Explained